Three-coloring triangle-free graphs on surfaces IV. Bounding face sizes of 4-critical graphs: The proof of Theorem

 Let us now return to the graph $H$.
 Since $H$ is $\QQ$-critical, Theorem~\ref{grotzsch} implies that no component of $H$ is a planar graph without rings.
 Let $f$ be a face of $H$ which is not open $2$-cell.
-Since $H$ has such a face and $f$ is not omnipresent, we have $g(\Pi)>0$ or $|\QQ|>2$.
+By the assumptions, $f$ is not omnipresent, and thus $g(\Pi)>0$ or $|\QQ|>2$.
 Let $c$ be a simple closed curve in $f$ infinitesimally close to a facial walk $W$ of $f$.
 Cut $\Pi$ along $c$ and cap the resulting holes by disks ($c$ is always a $2$-sided curve).
 Let $\Pi_1$ be the surface obtained this way that contains $W$, and if $c$ is separating, then let $\Pi_2$ be the other surface.
 Since $f$ is not omnipresent, we can choose $W$ so that either $g(\Pi_1)>0$ or $\Pi_1$ contains at least two rings of $\QQ$.
 Let us discuss several cases: